Code-Institute-Submissions/baptistapaulo-pp1_NovResub/README.md

 * Special thanks to Student Care support (**Aoife**) for assisting me on a delicate health issue.

 ## Comments
-The Git Pages contains two different deployments due to a change on the repository name where `github-pages at 307921d` refers to a previous website (**baptistapaulo.github.io/baptistapaulo-pp1.github.io/**) and `github-pages at bd31b90` refers to current website (**baptistapaulo.github.io/pp1/**).
+The Git Pages may contain two different deployments due to a change on the repository name where `github-pages at 307921d` refers to a previous version of this website (**baptistapaulo.github.io/baptistapaulo-pp1.github.io/**) and
+`github-pages at bd31b90` refers to the current version (**baptistapaulo.github.io/pp1/**).